You are here:

 Questions and Answers about Scoliosis in Children and Adolescents

-This booklet defines scoliosis and provides information about how it is diagnosed and treated in children and adolescents.
-You may be interested in contacting one or more of the organizations listed at the end of the booklet for more information.
+This publication defines scoliosis and provides information about how it is diagnosed and treated in children and adolescents.
+You may be interested in contacting one or more of the organizations listed at the end of the publication for more information.
 If you have further questions, you may wish to discuss them with your health care provider.

 What Is Scoliosis?